juhan26/todo-app/README.md

+# Simple Todo List Web App with Tailwind CSS and JavaScript

-## This repository contains a simple and elegant Todo List web app built using Tailwind CSS and JavaScript.
+This repository contains a simple and elegant Todo List web app built using Tailwind CSS and JavaScript.
 The app allows users to create, manage, and save todos, all while enjoying a beautiful user interface design.

 ## Features